visit-dav/visit/src/doc/dev_manual/test_suite.rst

 Using VisIt_ Test Suite for Sim Code Testing
 --------------------------------------------
-VisIt_'s testing infrastructure can also be used from a VisIt_ install by simulation codes how want to write their own Visit-based tests.
+VisIt_'s testing infrastructure can also be used from a VisIt_ install by simulation codes that want to write their own Visit-based tests.
-For more details about this, see:  `Leveraging VisIt in Sim Code RegressionTesting <http://visitusers.org/index.php?title=Leveraging_VisIt_in_Sim_Code_Regression_Testing>`_
+For more details about this, see:  `Leveraging VisIt in Sim Code RegressionTesting <http://visitusers.org/index.php?title=Leveraging_VisIt_in_Sim_Code_Regression_Testing>`_.

 Diagnosing pluginVsInstall failures